DallanQ/race_for_the_galaxy/Manual.md

 Developments, and most worlds, grant powers.

->Image of a grayish blue card with ? inside.
+> Image of a standard power, a grayish blue card with ? inside.

-standard power

->Image of a light grayish blue card with ? inside.
+> Image of a special power, a light grayish blue card with ? inside.

-special power

 *Power icons appear on the left side of cards, arranged in I to V phase order, allowing players to easily scan their tableaus for them during a phase.*